 The team supports adults living with a dual diagnosis (developmental disability and mental health issues) through a Supported Independent Living (SIL) program.
 Case Managers provide client centred support services that promote stabilization and independent living as mandated by the Ministry of Community and Social Services.
 Intake is completed through Developmental Services Ontario.

 C.M.H.A.
 H.K.P.R. is one of eight partner agencies in a four county rapid response treatment and education service for young people (ages 14-35) and their families, in the early stages of a psychotic illness.
 Early identification, assessment and treatment leads to significantly improved outcomes.

-Includes presentations, workshops, Mental Health First Aid Training including M.H.F.A. for individuals working with youth, ASIST (Applied Suicide Intervention Skills Training), safeTALK (3 hour course to increase suicide awareness), A.S.K.
-(Assessing for Suicide in Kids), Open Your Mind (high school presentation on LYNX – Early Psychosis Intervention) and Kids on the Block (life size puppet presentations to elementary schools on mental health and wellness).
+C.M.H.A.
+H.K.P.R. offers presentations, workshops, Mental Health First Aid Training including M.H.F.A. for individuals working with youth, ASIST (Applied Suicide Intervention Skills Training), safeTALK (3 hour course to increase suicide awareness), A.S.K.
+(Assessing for Suicide in Kids), Open Your Mind (high school presentation on Lynx – Early Psychosis Intervention) and Kids on the Block.
 Corporate education and training are also available to support workplace mental health.